-A Compliance Committee - comprised of a majority of external, independent members - monitors the extent to which Cromwell Property Securities Limited (as Responsible Entity for the CDPT) complies with the CDPT's compliance plan and the underlying compliance framework.
+A Compliance Committee - comprised of a majority of independent external members - monitors the extent to which Cromwell Property Securities Limited (as Responsible Entity for the CDPT) complies with the CDPT's compliance plan and the underlying compliance framework.
 The Board of Cromwell Property Securities Limited receives regular reports from the Compliance Committee.
-During the 2017 financial year, the Chairman of the Compliance Committee met with the Audit and Risk Committee, with part of that meeting conducted without management being present.
-The roles and responsibilities of the Compliance Committee are outlined in a Charter, which is reviewed annually by the Compliance Committee and the Board of the Responsible Entity.
+During the 2018 financial year, the Chairman of the Compliance Committee met with the Audit and Risk Committee, with part of that meeting conducted without management being present.
+The roles and responsibilities of the Compliance Committee are outlined in a Charter, which is reviewed annually by the Compliance Committee.
+The Board of the Responsible Entity may change the Charter at any time by resolution.